jwdeitch/ffmpeg-api/README.md

 made with kore.io, ffmpeg, and pv

-For use as a web service, I suggest using google cloud functions (no time limit and high availiblity)
+For use as a web service, I suggest using google cloud functions (no time limit and high availability)